beaubus/svg-patterns-for-tailwindcss/README.md

 <br>
 <br>

 A plugin that provides [210+ free svg patterns](https://patterns.beaubus.com) you can use as background image with utility classes.
-Compatible with Tailwind CSS v2.
+Compatible with Tailwind CSS v2 and v3.

 ![](demo.gif)